PlotPyStack/PythonQwt/doc/overview.rst

 `QwtPlotItem`, `QwtPlotMarker`, `QwtPlotSeriesItem`, `QwtPlotHistogram`, `QwtPlotCurve`.

+The `HistogramItem` object implemented in PyQwt's HistogramDemo.py is not available here as a similar item is already implemented in `guiqwt`.
+As a consequence, the following classes are not implemented: `QwtPlotHistogram`, `QwtIntervalSeriesData`, `QwtIntervalSample`.

+The following data structure objects are not implemented as they seemed not relevant with Python and NumPy: `QwtCPointerData` (As a consequence, method `QwtPlot.setRawSamples` is not implemented), `QwtSyntheticPointData`.

+The following sample data type objects are not implemented as they seemed quite specific: `QwtSetSample`, `QwtOHLCSample`.
+For similar reasons, the `QwtPointPolar` class and the following sample iterator objects are not
+implemented: `QwtSetSeriesData`, `QwtTradingChartData`,
+`QwtPoint3DSeriesData`, `QwtArraySeriesData`, `QwtPointSeriesData`.

+Threads:

+    - Multiple threads for graphic rendering is implemented in Qwt C++ code thanks to the `QtConcurrent` and `QFuture` Qt features which are currently not supported by PyQt.
+    - As a consequence the following API is not supported in `python-qwt`:
+        - `QwtPlotItem.renderThreadCount`
+        - `QwtPlotItem.setRenderThreadCount`
+        - option `numThreads` in `QwtPointMapper.toImage`

 The `QwtClipper` class is not implemented yet (and it will probably be very difficult or even impossible to implement it in pure Python without performance issues).
 As a consequence, when zooming in a plot curve, the